userrails/Redux/readme.md

 react-router vs react-router-dom
 ---------------------------------
 react-router contains common components between react-router-dom and react-router-native.
-For web development use, react-router-dom
+We should almost never have to install react-router directly For web development use, react-router-dom
 If using React Native use, react-router-native
+Both will install react-router as a dependency
 Also there are many packages available like

 react-router